Dictablanda of Dámaso Berenguer: The prime of Republicanism and the Pact of San Sebastián

-The first failed attempt against the Monarchy
+First failed attempt against the Monarchy

 The Republican-Socialist Revolutionary Committee, presided by Alcalá-Zamora, which had its meetings at the Ateneo de Madrid, orchestrated a military insurrection, supported in the streets by a general strike.
 The use of violence to achieve power and overthrow a regime had been legitimized by the preceding coup that brought the Dictatorship.Nevertheless, the general strike was never called, and the military proclamation failed because captains Fermín Galán and Ángel García Hernández initiated the revolt in the Jaca garrison on December 12, three days before the established date.
 These events are known as the “Jaca uprising”, and the two insurgent captains were subjected to a summary military tribunal and executed.
 This mobilized public opinion in favor of the memory of the two “martyrs” of the yearned Republic.

 Admiral Aznar’s government and the fall of the Monarchy

 Despite the failure of the Revolutionary Committee’s efforts to bring about the Republic, and even though its members were either detained, in exile or in hiding, General Berenguer felt compelled to reestablish the validity of Article 13 of the 1876 Constitution, which recognized the public freedoms of expression and association, and to call for general elections on 1 March 1931 with the objective of “constituting a Parliament which, along with the Courts of the last period [Primo de Rivera’s dictatorship], reestablishes the functioning of the co-sovereign forces in their entirety [the King and the Courts], as they are the axis of the Constitution of the Spanish Monarchy”.
 Thus, this was not a constituent assembly, nor was it an establishment of courts capable of reforming the Constitution.
 As a result, the announcement received no support, not even within the monarchists of the old Restoration parties.

 Berenguer’s failure compelled Alfonso XIII to look for his replacement.
 On 11 February he called the Catalanist leader Francesc Cambó to his Palace, having already become acquainted with him in a meeting in London the previous year.